This article is part of The Ascender, the Highrise platform for articles and resources.

 This is a key consideration because a small group can offer more personalized attention from the coach, while a larger group can offer broader learning and networking possibilities.

-5. Look out for group coaching with a clear structure
+5. Look for group coaching with a clear structure.

 One of the key indicators of a great group coach is how they structure a group coaching program.
 A well-structured program model should have clear goals, a well-defined curriculum, and measurable outcomes.